greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 :   This form of the `AS` clause is used for dynamically loadable C language functions when the function name in the C language source code is not the same as the name of the SQL function.
 The string obj\_file is the name of the file containing the dynamically loadable object, and is interpreted as for the [LOAD](LOAD.html) command.
 The string link\_symbol is the name of the function in the C language source code.
 If the link symbol is omitted, it is assumed to be the same as the name of the SQL function being defined.
 The C names of all functions must be different, so you must give overloaded SQL functions different C names \(for example, use the argument types as part of the C names\).
 :   When repeated `CREATE FUNCTION` calls refer to the same object file, the file is only loaded once per session.
 To unload and reload the file \(perhaps during development\), start a new session.
 :   Locating shared libraries either relative to `$libdir` \(which is located at `$GPHOME/lib`\) or through the dynamic library path \(set by the `dynamic_library_path` server configuration parameter\) will simplify version upgrades if the new installation is at a different location.

+describe\_function
+:   The name of a callback function to run when a query that calls this function is parsed.
+The callback function returns a tuple descriptor that indicates the result type.

 ## <a id="section5o"></a>Overloading